 RYSE is committed to youth leadership and organizing and supports youth leadership through the Richmond Youth Organizing Team (RYOT).

-The RYOT is a group of eight youth interns who are grounded in social justice principles and values.
+The RYOT is a group of youth interns who are grounded in social justice principles and values.
 Interns participate in leadership training, explore issues in their communities, develop community organizing skills, and coordinate events to educate their peers.
 Interns also receive the holistic support services and trainings provided by the other departments at RYSE.

 The RYOT weekly schedule is as follows:

 Wednesdays: Organizing Club

 Thursdays: Gender Groups & Academic & Career Planning

 RYOT Interns and School Campaign Leaders develop leadership and public speaking skills, and receive academic and career goal setting support.
 These internships are for young people ages 13-21.
 Interns work 8-10 hours per week and receive a $200 monthly stipend.